Actor-centered Representations for Action Localization in Streaming Videos: Actor-centered Action Localization

 where $\lambda_1$ and $\lambda_2$ are modulating factors to balance the trade-off between predicting the event-level and object-level prediction errors.
-Note that both loss functions directly penalize the event-level representation ($h^E_t$), the spatial attention ($\alpha^S_t$) and the contextualization module ($\mathcal{F}^S_t$.
-Hence the loss function acts as a form of multi-task learning objective, acting as implicit regularization to prevent overfitting since the model's parameters are updated \textit{continuously per frame}.
+Both losses directly penalize the event-level representation ($h^E_t$), the spatial attention ($\alpha^S_t$) and the contextualization module ($\mathcal{F}^S_t$.
+Hence it adds an implicit regularization to prevent overfitting since the model's parameters are updated \textit{continuously per frame}.
 The resulting spatial-temporal loss $\mathcal{L}_{event}$ can then considered to be reflective of the \textit{predictability} of both the actor \textit{and} scene.
 Hence, spatial locations with a higher error indicate the location of the actor~\cite{aakur2020action,horstmann2015surprise}.
+Note that the entire process is unsupervised, there are no labels or bounding box annotations needed for training since the predictions at time $t$ are compared to observations at time $t+1$ to provide supervision to progressively refine the representations.